From 1909 to the present day.

 Further information on the History of the Vierdaagse.

 The popularity of the Four Days Marches has continued to increase, breaking the barriers of 10,000 in 1954, 20,000 in 1982 and 30,000 in 1988.
 The number of walkers now regularly exceeds 40,000.
 Due to this growth, there has been an upper limit on the number taking part since 2004.

 The late Prince Claus, husband of Queen Beatrix, completed the Marches in 1967.
 Afterwards he said, “It was a unique experience for me and I hold the Vierdaagse Cross in high esteem.
 One my sons said with brutal humour: ‘Papa, of all your medals, it is the only one you really earned!’ ”

 Queen Beatrix with her husband Prince Claus after he earned the Vierdaagse Cross in 1967.

 The first British military participation was in 1950 when a Germany-based RAF team took part, followed in 1951 with two Army teams.
 The first Canadian Forces took part in 1952.
 British participation continued to grow during the 1950’s, exceeding one thousand in 1957 and averaging around this level since then.

-More detail on the history of the British participation in the Vierdaagse can be found on a separate page on this website.
+More detail on the in the Vierdaagse can be found on a separate page on this website.